markstory/rust-statsd/README.md

 // Modify a counter by an arbitrary float. pipe.count("some.counter", 511.0);

+// Send a histogram value as a float. pipe.histogram("some.histogram", 511.0);

 // Set max UDP packet size if you wish, default is 512 pipe.set_max_udp_size(128);